KelvinoKing/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-John_Doe script --> Sets the mode to -rwxr-x-wx

 10-mirror_permissions --> Sets the mode of hello file the same as olleh file

+11-directories_permissions script --> Adds execute permissions to all subdirectories of the current working directory for the owner,group and others